Frequently asked questions

 Click on the question tabs to display the answer.

-As a result, Cheltenham Challenge is now committed to reducing our impact on the environment by reducing wastage and limiting the use of single-use disposable plastic containers.
+Cheltenham Challenge is committed to reducing our impact on the environment by reducing wastage and limiting the use of single-use disposable plastic containers.

 We ask that participants BRING AND RUN WITH their own REFILLABLE DRINKS BOTTLE.
-Water stations will be equipped with pumps for refilling.
+Water stations will be equipped with jugs for refilling.

 Gel packs and other wrappers must only be placed in bins at water points and must not be discarded on the ground.